 Access to pools in Portland is extremely limited.
 When the PSU pool closed, TTPDX was unable to find a replacement pool and went without regular swim workouts for nearly two years.
 Parkrose High School is a beautiful 8 lane pool, and we have access to it Tuesday evenings February through October.
 That being said, if any team members can find/organize access to a more central pool, we’d love to hear from you!

 We start open water swims on Sundays, as soon as the water becomes warm enough.
 This is likely mid-April, sometimes May.
 We hold weekly OWS at Vancouver Lake & Horseshoe Lake as long as the water there is free of blue-green algae.
 Later in the summer, we have periodic swims at Hagg Lake or another alternate venue.

 As of 2020, we have close to 80 members.
 We want to keep the group small enough that it’s possible to know most of the other members, which is part of what makes us a fun and friendly club.
 We also think it is important that members have ready access to the coached workout series.
 On the other hand, we also need enough members to create a “critical mass” for group workouts.

 Our kits are made to order and we need a minimum number of items ordered to get a good price.
 In consequence, there is usually only one opportunity a year to order the team kit; this year, that was done in February/March.
 If there is enough interest, we may open the store again later in the year, so if you are interested in buying kit please let the board know by emailing us at firstname.lastname@example.org.

 In the past we have found that evening workouts were more popular with the majority of members.
 That being said, if there is a strong push for morning workouts we would consider that.
-Please let the board know, or start a Facebook conversation, if you’d like to argue for changes to the schedule.
+Please let the board know, or start a Facebook conversation, if you’d like to advocate for changes to the schedule.